 Recommendations are always a popular topic among our Executive MBA applicants, and, in the spirit of the start of our Executive MBA application cycle, are sharing some of our favorite tips and insights about this part of our Executive MBA application.

 In Darden’s Executive MBA application process we require just one recommendation.
-While applicants may submit up to three recommendations, it is worth noting that one is all we need to make a decision on your application.
+While applicants may submit up to two recommendations, it is worth noting that one is all we need to make a decision on your application.
 If you choose to have more than one recommender, make sure each recommender is offering a unique perspective on you.

 As we often mention, recommendations typically take longer than the other parts of your application to come together.
 This is understandable – after all, they are the one part of your application you don’t control!
 With this in mind, make sure you give your recommenders plenty of time to submit their recommendations.
 We typically suggest at least two weeks, and, in our experience, most recommenders are motivated by a deadline, so make sure your recommenders know your application deadline and don’t be afraid to stay in touch with them throughout the process.

 - Talk with your recommender before starting your application and make sure they understand why you’re pursuing an MBA and why you’re interested in Darden.
 Sharing a current copy of your resume is always a good idea!
 This way your recommender will understand the full arc of your career and your many accomplishments.

 - Recommenders will receive materials via email.
 Check in with them a day or two after you enter your their contact information in your application to ensure they received the email containing the link to the recommendation materials.
 We find that our emails occasionally get caught in spam filters, so trust but verify that your recommender received the link.

 - Your recommender will fill out two pieces of information — a ratings grid in which they will evaluate you across a set of competencies and a series of short answer questions.
 The short answers questions are: